Aortic valve repair: Aneurysm of the ascending aorta

-The enlargement of the ascending aorta may lead to aortic valve regurgitation because the outward tension on the cusps prevents their adequate closure.
+Enlargement of the ascending aorta may lead to aortic valve regurgitation because the outward tension on the cusps prevents their adequate closure.
 Regurgitation may also (in part) be due to congenital malformation of the aortic valve or concomitant stretching of a tricuspid aortic valve.
 Life expectancy may be limited by severe aortic regurgitation.
-The aneurysm of the ascending aorta may also become so large that it can develop rupture or dissection as life-threatening complications.
+An ascending aortic aneurysm may become so large that it ruptures or dissects (both life-threatening complications).

 The operation must address the aneurysm by replacing the enlarged part of the aorta.
 Since the aortic valve is very sensitive in its form and function to any changes of the aortic dimensions, the operation will in most cases also have to address the valve, i.e. apply the principles of aortic valve repair.
 This principle applies to tricuspid valves as well as bicuspid or unicuspid aortic valves.

 The goal of the operation is to eliminate the aneurysm and to preserve or repair the aortic valve.
 The operation may include valve-sparing aortic root replacement.
 Replacement of the root is usually not necessary if its diameter is less than 40 to 45 mm.
 In those instances replacement of the ascending aorta is sufficient.
 If root diameter exceeds 45 mm it will have to be replaced in many instances.
-There are two mainoperative techniques currently used, and both lead to similar results.
+There are two main operative techniques currently used, and both lead to similar results.
 With both techniques the aortic valve must be carefully assessed after replacement of the root; repair of any aortic valve abnormalities is necessary in order to achieve good and durable valve function.